 How do I create a bee street?

-Once you've sourced some wildflower seeds, just follow the four simple steps below to create your very own bee street.
+Follow the four simple steps below to create your very own bee street.

 Get together with your friends and family and draw up a plan of action.
 Give your bee street a name such as the ‘Hill Street Bees’.